-BY RICHARD SCHNEIDER
+BY RICHARD HEDLEY

 Nature Alberta is incorporated as the Federation of Alberta Naturalists under the Alberta Societies Act and is a registered charitable organization.